elixir-webrtc/ex_webrtc/guides/advanced/debugging.md

 handling PLI on the remote PeerConnection, or that you produce a keyframe periodically.

 The issues also might be caused by the fact that you're trying to send RTP packets with an invalid codec.
-For instance, you're trying to negotiate H264, but it was rejected (and you did not realize that), now you're trying to send H264, but Elixir WebRTC will assign some unrelated payload type to the packets.
+For instance, you're wanted to negotiate H264, but it was rejected (and you did not realize that), and now you're trying to send H264, Elixir WebRTC will assign some unrelated payload type to the packets.
 The browser obviously won't be able to decode that.

 ### 2. Some of my Simulcast layers are not sent at all.